 Liquor liability insurance doesn’t cover the following claims:

 Does Your Business Need a Liquor Liability Policy?

-Any business that sells, manufactures, and distributes alcoholic beverages needs liquor liability insurance.
+Any business that sells, manufactures and distributes alcoholic beverages needs liquor liability insurance.
 Some states require entrepreneurs to get a liability insurance policy for liquor license applications.
-Here’s the list of businesses that need liquor liability coverage:
+Here’s the list of businesses that this coverage: